stepchowfun/theorem-prover/README.md

 * The proof steps are shown as [sequents](http://en.wikipedia.org/wiki/Sequent).
 * The actual theorem prover is in `prover.py`.
 The command-line interface (including the parser) is in `main.py`. `language.py` contains boilerplate classes used to represent logical formulae.
+* The system will not accept a lemma unless it can be proven.
+An axiom is admitted without proof.
 * This is only a pedagogical tool.
 It is too slow to be used for anything practical.

 To get started, run `main.py`: